 Martin Luther travelled to Borna many times.
 Here he visited his friend, Michael von der Straßen, a professional travelling companion and a passionate advocate of the Reformation.
 Luther preached in the church of Borna and helped provide the town with its first Protestant priest as early as 1519.
 In 1522, unrest in Wittenberg caused Luther, disguised as Squire George, to stop in Borna on the way from Wartburg Castle to Wittenberg.
-On 6 March 1522, Ash Wednesday, he wrote his famous letter to Prince Elector Frederick the Wise.
-In the letter, he justified his reasons for leaving Wartburg Castle against the will of the Elector and referred to himself as a free man due to his faith in God.
+On 6 March 1522, Ash Wednesday, he wrote his famous letter to the elector Frederick the Wise.
+In the letter he justified his reasons for leaving Wartburg Castle against the will of the elector and referred to himself as a free man due to his faith in God.

 The town of Borna requested that Luther be escorted to Wittenberg.
 He arrived there the next day and managed to calm the unrest that was threatening the Reformation.

 The von Einsiedel family, who owned Gnandstein Castle until 1945, were one of the first Saxon noble families to openly embrace reformatory Lutheran ideas.
 It is well known that there was an intensive exchange of correspondence between Martin Luther, George Spalatin and other fellow campaigners.